tekert/etw_exporter/CONFIG.md

 This document provides comprehensive information about configuring the ETW Exporter using TOML format.

+Written by IA (while i work on the interface, this was reviewed dont worry)

 ## Configuration File Format

 The ETW Exporter uses TOML (Tom's Obvious, Minimal Language) for configuration.
 TOML is designed to be easy to read and write, with a clear and minimal syntax.